 It wasn’t all too long ago that Apple released iOS 11, which came with a new ‘feature’ that could more accurately be called a vulnerability.
 The device’s control center provides a switch to turn Bluetooth and Wi-Fi on and off.
 However, it turns out that these switches don’t actually turn either off, opening a user to attack.
 Therefore, using a device with iOS 11 installed could leave your business vulnerable if it is part of a BYOD implementation.

 Now, we aren’t saying that you shouldn’t utilize BYOD.
 We just want to make sure you are prepared to mitigate these concerns and get the most benefit out of your Bring Your Own Device policy.
 We can help make sure that you are prepared.
-Call Michell Consulting Group today at 305-592-5620.
+Call COMPANYNAME today at PHONENUMBER.